mamatsa/coronatime/README.md

 If you want to deploy this application on your own:

 1\.
-You need to copy env example file on server:
+You need to copy env example file on server.
+You should update env variables with your needs:

 ```sh
 cp .env.example .env